giorginolab/plumed2-pycv/src/pycv/README.md

 ./configure --enable-modules=+pycv
 ```

+Please inspect the configure messages to see if any missing dependency
+prevents PYCV from actually being enabled.

 It is also possible to compile the module as a `LOAD`-able dynamic
 object.
 Once in the `src/pycv` directory, issue `make PYCV.so`
 (`PYCV.dylib` under OSX).
 The compilation step *should* pick